-- The maximum weighted maturity of the total portfolio shall not exceed two (2) years.
+- The maximum weighted maturity of the total portfolio shall not exceed two and a half (2.5) years.
 This maximum is established to limit the portfolio to excessive price change exposure. - Liquidity funds will be held in the State Pool, Bank Deposits or in money market instruments maturing six months and shorter.
 The liquidity portfolio shall, at a minimum, represent six month budgeted outflows. - Core funds will be the defined as the funds in excess of liquidity requirements.
 The investments in this portion of the portfolio will have maturities between 1 day and 5.25 years and will be only invested based on the diversification parameters listed in 9.1 of this policy. - Total Portfolio Maturity Constraints:

 Maturity Constraints Minimum % of Total Portfolio

 Under 30 days 10%

 Under 1 year 25%

 Under 5.25 years 100%

-Maturity Constraints Maximum of Total Portfolio in Years
+Maturity Constraints Total Portfolio Maximum

-Weighted Average Maturity 2.00
+Weighted Average Maturity 2.5 years

 Security Structure Constraint Maximum % of Total Portfolio

 Callable Agency Securities 25%